OT-CLOUD-KIT/terraform-gcp-gke/README.md

   [opstree_homepage]: https://opstree.github.io/
   [opstree_avatar]: https://img.cloudposse.com/150x150/https://github.com/opstree.png

-This Terraform configuration provisions multiple Google Kubernetes Engine (GKE) clusters, supporting both Standard and Autopilot modes based on input variables.
-For Standard clusters, it creates dedicated node pools with customizable machine types, disk sizes, and service accounts.
-The configuration allows either reusing an existing service account or creating a new one, and assigns all necessary IAM roles such as container.nodeServiceAccount, compute.instanceAdmin.v1, and iam.serviceAccountUser.
-It also grants GKE control plane permissions to the service account, ensuring proper authentication and operational access.
+This Terraform code creates both standard and Autopilot GKE clusters on GCP based on input variables.
+It dynamically provisions resources like clusters, node pools, and service accounts depending on the autopilot flag.
+For standard clusters, it configures private nodes, node pools with taints and labels, and sets up IAM roles.
+The configuration supports both creating a new service account or using an existing one, making it reusable and flexible.

 ## Architecture